riverlane/deltalanguage/examples/tutorials/README.rst

-Synthesis tools can efficiently manage only `synchronous designs <https://en.wikipedia.org/wiki/Synchronous_circuit>`_, with the state of memory elements being synchronized to a clock signal.
+Synthesis tools can efficiently manage only `synchronous designs <https://en.wikipedia.org/wiki/Synchronous_circuit>`_, with the state of memory elements being synchronised to a clock signal.
-Crossing between different clock domains is managed through dedicated re-synchronization logic.
+Crossing between different clock domains is managed through dedicated re-synchronisation logic.

 Memory elements (D-Flip-Flops and embedded RAM) are often referred as synchronous logic, as opposed to combinational logic, i.e.: logic gates.